 DraftSight lets professional CAD users, students and educators create, edit and view DWG files.
 DraftSight runs on Windows®, Mac® and Linux.

-For all of his military consulting projects, Villareal depends on DraftSight, a free professional-grade 2D CAD tool from Dassault Systèmes, to view and edit legacy .dwg/.dxf files.
+Sierzenga and his engineering colleagues often rely on DraftSight, a free professional-grade 2D CAD tool from Dassault Systèmes, to access and edit their legacy .dwg/.dxf files.

 “It seems like every company uses two or three different (CAD) programs,” says engineer Igor Tolkachier.
 “We’ve accumulated so many drawings over the years.
 DraftSight makes it quicker to pull up the drawing and make small modifications.
 We never have any issues with backward compatibility.”

 Sierzenga says his staff will often make a quick 2D sketch of a product concept in DraftSight to give to their sales team when they are pitching a client.
 He admits that he was initially skeptical about the 2D tool because it was a free download.

 “I like ‘free’ just like the next guy, but I’m a little leery when sales people say they want to give me something for nothing.
 But DraftSight is simply a quality 2D program that fits all our needs.”

 Outside of work, Sierzenga has discovered a bonus, fun application for CAD – encouraging his 9-year-old daughter and 5-year-old son to explore engineering careers.

 “I let my kids monkey around with both SolidWorks and DraftSight,” he says.
 “I’m teaching them the basics of how to model and sketch and hoping that the coolness of the technology will just take over.”